ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 The measured current value of a ganged pin group will reflect the total combined current across all ganged channels that map to the pin group.
 Whereas, the measured voltage value will reflect a common voltage for all of the ganged channels mapped to the pin group.

 > [!NOTE]
-> When the lower-level DCPower driver method is called to perform a measurement on leader chanel, only the leader channel's current level would be returned.
-For follower channels, measurement cannot be taken individually through DCPower driver method and error will be thrown as they're dependant on measure triggers from the leader channel.
->
-> [!NOTE]
-> If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken will return valid data.
+> If the MeasureWhen property is set to AutomaticallyAfterSourceComplete, only the first measurement taken will return valid data.
+To generate a subsequent measurements you must must re-initiate the output.
 > It is advised to use `ConfigureMeasureSettings` method for measure only workflows, to ensure the measurement is successful.
-Properties like `MeasureWhen` and `MeasureTrigger` should not be configured individually for channels as STL configures them for all the follower channels and they are not meant to be overridden.
+Properties like `MeasureWhen` and `MeasureTrigger` should not be configured for individual ganged pins.
+Doing so will result in an exception being thrown.
 >
 > ```cs
 > var sessionManager = Initialize(pinmap);
 > var dcPower = sessionManager.DCPower(new[] { "PowerPins" });
 > var dcpowerMeasureSettings = new DCPowerMeasureSettings() { MeasureWhen = DCPowerMeasurementWhen.AutomaticallyAfterSourceComplete };
 > dcPower.GangPinGroup("PowerPins");
-> dcPower.ConfigureMeasureSettings(dcpowerMeasureSettings);;
+> dcPower.ConfigureMeasureSettings(dcpowerMeasureSettings);
 > dcPower.Initiate();
 > dcPower.MeasureVoltage();
 > dcPower.MeasureVoltage() // Will throw fetch time out exception;
 > ```

 The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the name of the first pin in the ganged pin group, which is the pin associated with the leader channel.
 It is recommended that you specify the leader pin name in the Pin field of related tests in the Test tab of the calling TestStand step when working with ganged pin groups.

 > [!NOTE]
 > While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, it requires separate values for each of the pins within the pin group.
-For ganged channels, the results are stored in pin group name and no individual channel name is present in the returned `PinSiteData` object, therefore results are not published by the pin group name when working with ganged pin groups.
+When working with ganged pins, since the results are returned by pin group name and represent the combined value across all ganged pins, it typically does not make sense to publish the individual pin results.
+Instead, we only ever want to publish the combined result across the ganged pins.
+> If users want to publish results for specific pin, they can do so by extracting the pin data from the `PinSiteData` object by the ganged pin group name using the `ExtractPin` method and then publish the resulting `SiteData` object.

 > [!TIP]
 > If you do not want to associate the published data with a pin, you can extract the data from the `PinSiteData` object by the ganged pin group name, using the `ExtractPin` method, and then only publish the returned `SiteData` object without associating it with any pin(s) by passing it to the `PublishResults` method.